 To evaluate the practical value of our method, we revisit the return to education study of Card (1995).
-The data are from the National Longitudinal Survey of Young Men, which contains observations on 5525 men aged between 14 and 24 years in 1966.
-Among them, 3010 provided valid education and wage responses in the 1976 follow-up survey.
+The data are taken from the National Longitudinal Survey of Young Men, which contains observations on 5525 men aged between 14 and 24 years in 1966.
+Of these men, 3010 provided valid education and wage responses in the 1976 follow-up survey.
 The parameter of interest is the causal effect of education on earnings.
 The unmeasured confounder is the preference for education.
-The treatment variable is education beyond high school (also see Wang and Tchetgen Tchetgen (2018)).
+The treatment variable is education beyond high school (see Wang and Tchetgen Tchetgen (2018)).
 Hence, the treatment group includes those who attended college.
-The earnings variable is wage dichotomized at its median of \$5.375 per hour.
-Apart from the preference for education, the distance from home to the nearest four-year college is also a deciding factor in attending college.
+The earnings variable is wage, dichotomized at its median of \$5.375 per hour.
+In addition to the preference for education in attending college.
 Thus, the dummy for the nearby four-year college is a valid instrument for the treatment variable.

 Other measured confounders include race, parents' education, indicators for residence in a metropolitan area in 1966, experience, and experience squared.
 Race, parents' education, and residence are included because they may affect both the instrument and the outcome.
-Experience and experience squared, as a measure of underlying ability, are included, as they may modify both the effect of proximity to college on education and the effect of education on earnings.
-Following Card (1995), the missing values are imputed by the mean.
+Experience and experience squared, as measures of underlying ability, are included, because they may modify both the effect of proximity to college on education and the effect of education on earnings.
+Following Card (1995), the missing values are imputed using the mean.
 The National Longitudinal Survey is not a representative sample of the US population.
 This is accounted for by weighting observations using their sampling weights.

-We compute the (i) naive estimator, which is the difference between the sample means of those who went to college and those who did not; (ii) two-stage least squares (2SLS) estimator proposed by Angrist and Pischke (2008); (iii) five estimators proposed by Wang and Tchetgen Tchetgen (2018), namely, the regression-based estimator (REG), bounded regressionbased estimator (B-REG), inverse probability weighting estimator (IPW), bounded probability weighting estimator (B-IPW), and g-estimator (g) as well as the MR and B-MR; and (iv) CBE.
+We compute the following: (i) the naive estimator, which is the difference between the sample means of those who went to college and those who did not; (ii) the two-stage least squares (2SLS) estimator proposed by Angrist and Pischke (2008); (iii) the five estimators proposed by Wang and Tchetgen Tchetgen (2018), namely, the regression-based estimator (REG), bounded regression-based estimator (B-REG), inverse probability weighting estimator (IPW), bounded probability weighting estimator (B-IPW), and g-estimator (g), as well as the MR and B-MR; and (iv) the CBE.
 Table 2 reports the point estimates.
 The confidence intervals are computed using the quantile-based nonparametric bootstrap method, which generates 500 samples through empirical bootstrapping.

 Table 2 suggests the following findings.
 First, the naive approach shows that education has a significantly positive effect on earnings.
-Since people who pursue more education may have stronger intentions and higher ability to find a job with higher wages than those who pursue less education, the naive estimator could overestimate the effect.
-The 2SLS approach produces a highly significant and positive effect above 1.
-This is clearly incorrect since the range of the ATE is [-1, 1] by design.
+Because people who pursue more education may have stronger intentions and a better ability to find a job with higher wages than do those who pursue less education, the naive estimator could overestimate the effect.
+The 2SLS approach produces a highly significant and positive effect above one.
+This is clearly incorrect because the range of the ATE is [-1, 1] by design.
 The B-IPW estimate is greater than the naive estimate, which is greater than the true effect.
 In addition, its confidence interval is too wide, covering the whole range [-1, 1].
 The MR estimate is unreasonable.
-The B-REG, g, and B-MR estimates are all highly positive effects, but they are all greater than the naive estimates.
-By contrast, the CBE estimate is positive and less than the naive estimate.
-However, it is not significant at the 5% level, suggesting that return to education is positive but small.
+The B-REG, g, and B-MR estimates are all highly positive effects, but they are all greater than the naive estimate.
+In contrast, the CBE estimate is positive and less than the naive estimate.
+However, it is not significant at the 5% level, suggesting that the return to education is positive, but small.